ss-bhat/Movie-Recommender-System/README.md

 # Movie-Recommender-System

-Note: "All new ideas technisques for efficient codings are welcome."
+Note: "All new ideas/techniques welcome."
 Thanks

 This uses memory based collaborative filtering technique.